 Mobile-first design is non-negotiable.
 With 61% of mobile searchers more likely to contact a local business if they have a mobile-friendly site, your website must work flawlessly on smartphones and tablets.

 Fast loading speed matters.
 A one-second delay in page load time can reduce conversions by 7%.
-Compress images, enable browser caching, and minimize CSS and JavaScript.
+Compress images, enable browser caching, minimize CSS and JavaScript, and consider using a content delivery network (CDN).

 Clear local signals throughout your site.
 Include your city and service area in your page titles, headers, and content.
 Add your phone number in the header of every page, and embed a Google Map showing your location.